What is an insurance declarations page?

 Below is basic policy information that should be found on most insurance declaration pages:

 – The name of the insurer who holds your policy and the company who sold it to you (if they are not the same), along with related contact information.

 – The named insured is almost always listed next.

 Typically this includes the spouse if the policyholder is married.
-The named insured can be any number of individuals or groups, depending on your policy.
+The named insured driver can be any number of individuals or groups, depending on your policy.

 – The policy period or effective dates.